 Hartford Public School Face Mask Protocol

-All Hartford Public Schools students in grades Pre-K through 12th, staff, parents, and visitors will be required to wear a face mask while on Hartford Public Schools property.
+All Hartford Public Schools students in grades Pre-K through 12th, staff, parents, and visitors will be required to wear a face mask while inside any Hartford Public Schools school building.
 Face masks are being required based upon guidance from the CDC, State of Connecticut public health and education officials, local health authorities, and stakeholders including administrators, teachers and parents.

 According to the CDC, face masks are an effective tool in stopping the spread of COVID‐19, along with social distancing, frequent handwashing, and cleaning and disinfecting frequently touched surfaces.
 Each school site will have a school-based COVID-19 Response Team to address COVID-19 related issues with guidance from the District Health and Safety Team.

 Frequently Asked Questions

 Who will be required to wear face masks?

 All students in grades Pre-K -12th, staff, visitors, and vendors will be required to wear face masks unless an approved exemption applies.

 Will people have to wear face masks all day?

 - Fully vaccinated teachers may remove cloth/disposable masks while wearing a face shield when they are engaged in active instruction at the front of the classroom in which students are seated and masked.
 This should not occur in cases where a fully vaccinated teacher is a close contact of a known case and, in lieu of quarantine, is instructed to wear a mask until they receive a negative test.